-Our next Open Enrollment period will begin in January 2023.
-All applications received during the Open Enrollment Period will receive qualifying priorities and will be included in the Open Enrollment Lottery Pool taking place in March 2023.
+Our 2024-25 Open Enrollment period began January 1, 2024.
+Open Enrollment closes Friday, February 23rd by midnight.
+All applications received during the Open Enrollment Period will receive qualifing priorities and will be included in the Open Enrollment lottery pool taking place on Wednesday, March 13, 2024.

-Our Parent Information Meetings currently are online through Zoom and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
+Our Parent Information Meetings (PIM) are on the school site and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
 After the meeting, an application form will be made available to you for our pool.
 Please remember that these meetings are for ADULTS ONLY.
-You may RSVP by clicking on the ticket button below for the date you would like to attend.
-For enrollment questions contact by calling 916-597-1033 or email firstname.lastname@example.org
+You may RSVP by clicking on the date you would like to attend.
+For enrollment questions and future PIM dates, contact by calling 916-597-1033 or email the enrollment coordinator.

 Attend a parent information meeting.
 Applications will be made available at the end of the meeting and must be completed during open enrollment in January and February.